Kodak Smile Instant Digital Printer

 What’s a bit more noticeable is the colors.
 The colors in the print tended to skew toward magenta and yellow, more noticeable in some prints than others.
 The shadows also tended to print darker than in the digital file, muting the colors in the shadows even more.
 Other Zink printers, however, tend to have the same color skew so the fault isn’t one that lies in this particular product, but the medium itself.

 Zink paper — which can be used in any Zink printer regardless of brand — is thick, glossy, and sticker-backed.
 The glossy surface does fairly well at resisting smudges and fingerprints, but the less you handle it, the better.

 If the Kodak Smile Instant Printer was a high-end printer that spat out 8x10s, the colors and limited detail would be a definite deal-breaker.
 But for $100, 2 x 3-inch printer, it does exactly what we would expect it to do — spit out refrigerator-worthy, pocketable prints that you can hand out at parties or snail mail to friends and loved ones.
 The augmented reality video playback is a fun touch if a bit finicky at times.

 Is there a better alternative?

-Mobile Zink printers are nothing new, which means the Kodak Smile Instant printer has plenty of competition.
+Mobile Zink printers are nothing new, which means the Kodak Smile Instant printer has competition.
 The Polaroid Zip has a similar feature set and price point and has a few more editing options in the app, but doesn’t include the AR video option.
 The Fujifilm Instax Share SP-2 sits at a lower price and prints to Instax film instead of Zink paper but also leaves out the AR option.
 The Canon Ivy sits at a similar price and can also print out collages.